- A quick glance at what nibbler tool to use

 Once you have seen how easily you can make clean and intricate cuts, you will wonder how you ever managed to work without a nibbler tool in your toolbox.

-You may not have heard of nibblers before, even if you’ve done a fair bit of roofing work but they make the cut exceptionally well.
+You may not have heard of nibblers before, even if you’ve done a fair bit of roofing work you might not know yet how exceptionally well the tool does your job for you.

 Nibblers are most commonly used for cutting corrugated metal.